ahmadawais/Cobalt3-iTerm/readme.md

 </table>

 An awesome Cobalt3 theme for iTerm2 and ZSH.

-# Cobalt3 for iTerm2 and ZSH
-I love purple, because purple can be genius.

 Two things for lovers of the [Sublime Text Theme](https://github.com/wesbos/cobalt2).
 Cobalt3 in your terminal!